HorizonsRC/geoglows-scheduled-task/README.md

 # geoglows-scheduled-task
 A simple script to pull data from the GeoGlows python API library and save to a network folder.

-In production on PNT-AP41, scheduled to run every day at midnight.
+In production on PNT-AP41, scheduled to run every day at 3am.

 ## System Requirements